A Governance Labs Research Initiative

 That faith is now empirically wrong.

-Governance Topology quantifies this decoupling — mapping the attractor basins that trap hybrid regimes, the event horizons past which democratic recovery becomes statistically impossible, and the sovereign credit repricing that markets have not yet begun to price.
+Governance Topology quantifies this decoupling — mapping the attractor basins that trap hybrid regimes, the event horizons past which democratic recovery becomes statistically improbable, and the sovereign credit dynamics that markets have historically been slow to price.